Configuring Microsoft Entra ID for vCenter Server

 Issue/Introduction

 Create an OpenID Connect application in Microsoft Entra ID.
-This application defines the redirect URIs used by vCenter Server during authorization code flows, along with the client identifier and shared secret that vCenter Server uses to communicate with Microsoft Entra ID.
+This application defines the redirect URLs used by vCenter Server during authorization code flows, along with the client identifier and shared secret that vCenter Server uses to communicate with Microsoft Entra ID.

 Environment